#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 RK: That was a young man here called Hussein who called it proactive serendipity.

-LM: Financial literacy to them was a very first time. building better money management tools was the first priority. secondly, building tools with which to transact.
+LM: Financial literacy to them was the very first time. building better money management tools was the first priority. secondly, building tools with which to transact.
 Airtel gave feature phones.
 To make a payment you don’t need a smartphone, any phone can work.
-Every head of household got a phone and told them of what that means securing their information, their pin, everything pertaining to education.
+Every head of household got a phone and told them of what that means securing their information, their PIN, and everything pertaining to education.
 Education to help them understand what this means and how to go through step by step of every single transaction.
 This education went on for about three months.
 It preceded the first payment.

 You can kind of let nature take its course.
 We encouraged them to do merchant payments but there were way more agents than merchants because those who were implementing thought cash is what people were going to want.
 Naturally, we have 33 agents but about 16 merchants.
 And so that natural transition is where we see to do the necessary change.
-That taught me that when you put digital payments at the place where people are paying everyday it is going to be a natural progression.
+That taught me that when you put digital payments at the place where people are paying every day it is going to be a natural progression.
 But also the businesses have to find value in that digital platform to be better than cash.

 For the businesses, they loved that they didn’t have to count cash, they didn’t have to count change.
 Also, all of a sudden micro opportunities came up for them.
 They realised that they had a cash flow from these sales they were making.
 Even the refugees would get food on loan and pay back when they got the money.